ansys/pystk/doc/source/api/ansys/stk/core/graphics/ICentralBodyGraphics.rst

 ICentralBodyGraphics
 ====================

-.. py:class:: ICentralBodyGraphics
+.. py:class:: ansys.stk.core.graphics.ICentralBodyGraphics

    object

    The graphical properties associated with a particular central body.
 Changing the central body graphics will affect how the associated central body is rendered in a scene.
 For instance, to show or hide the central body, use the show property...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ICentralBodyGraphics

 Overview
 --------